 We, along with Daiichi Sankyo, Daiichi Sankyo, Inc., and Ube Industries (Ube) are engaged in U.S. patent litigation involving Effient brought pursuant to procedures set out in the Hatch-Waxman Act.
-More than ten different companies have submitted ANDAs seeking approval to market generic versions of Effient prior to the expiration of Daiichi Sankyo's and Ube's patents (expiring in 2023) covering methods of using Effient with aspirin, and alleging the patents are invalid.
-One of these ANDAs also alleges that the compound patent for Effient (expiring in April 2017) is invalid.
+More than 10 different companies have submitted ANDAs seeking approval to market generic versions of Effient prior to the expiration of Daiichi Sankyo's and Ube's patents (expiring in 2023) covering methods of using Effient with aspirin, and alleging the patents are invalid.
+One of these ANDAs also alleged that the compound patent for Effient (expiring in April 2017) was invalid.
+We have entered into a settlement relating to the compound patent litigation and anticipate that a generic version could launch as early as mid-August 2017.

 Beginning in March 2014, we filed lawsuits in the U.S. District Court for the Southern District of Indiana against these companies, seeking a ruling that the patents are valid and infringed.
 These cases have been consolidated.
-Four generic companies have agreed to be bound by the outcome of the consolidated case.

 In 2015, several generic pharmaceutical companies filed petitions with the USPTO, requesting IPR of the method patents.
-In September 2015, the USPTO granted the generic pharmaceutical companies' request and scheduled review in mid-2016.
-In light of these petitions, the district court in the consolidated lawsuit stayed the case with respect to all parties.
+In September 2016, the USPTO determined that the method-of-use patents are invalid.
+Daiichi Sankyo and Ube have appealed these decisions to the U.S. Court of Appeals for the Federal Circuit.
+We expect a final decision in late 2017.
+The consolidated lawsuit is currently stayed with respect to all parties pending the outcome of this appeal.